The role of international organizations in combating food insecurity and diseases

 Factors affecting the severity of famine

-Famine refers to severe shortage of food generally affecting a widespread area and large numbers of people.
+Famine refers to a severe shortage of food generally affecting a widespread area and large numbers of people.
 Natural causes include droughts, floods, earthquakes, insect plague and plant disease.
 Human causes include wars, civil disturbances, sieges and deliberate crop destruction.

 Examples of countries suffering from severe famine include Yemen (currently), Central African Republic, Somalia (2011-12), Eritrea (1998-200)

-On the other hand, in developed countries such the United States and United Kingdom, about 2% of the population is engaged in agriculture, yet they are able to produce more than enough food to feed their entire population and send some as food aid to developing countries.
+On the other hand, in developed countries such as the United States and the United Kingdom, about 2% of the population is engaged in agriculture, yet they are able to produce more than enough food to feed their entire population and send some as food aid to developing countries.
 This is due to the effort of the governments of these countries to invest in agriculture.
 Therefore, the severity of famine in such countries, if that could ever happen, would be less severe than in LICs.

 - The power of the media